paypal/manticore-native/README.md

 mean you should be intentional about dependencies.
 This includes built in node modules - e.g. no fs or process.
 2. No native modules.
 If it has to compile something, it's not going to work in Manticore.
 3. Use ES6.
 It's just nicer.
 4. Use only supported "specials" like setTimeout, Promise and the fetch API.
+If something is missing - add it!

 My Way or the Highway
 =====================